Versions of Arm-based instances on Neoverse

 }

-Compile and run the program with the commands:
+Compile and run the program with the compiler installed in the previous section:

 ./hw_cap